2. Making your own DoF table

 - I turned the Blue Clipper butterfly so its wings were at about 45 degrees to the camera to ensure there was a significant depth to shoot.
 The width of the whole butterfly is about three and a half inches

 - I setup the shot and focused on the closest element, the bottom of the right wing by the body - excuse the clamp that holds it in place.

-- I measured the distance from there to the camera's focal plane using a yard stick marked in inches, and it was about 17 which isn't in the table.
+- I measured the distance from there to the camera's focal plane and it was about 17" which isn't in the table.
 At that distance, the lens provides just over a one-third life size image.